fbpx

 According to Sprout Social, businesses marketing on LinkedIn generate 277% more leads on average than those engaged in Facebook marketing alone.
 So whether you’re looking to share great content for your brand, find new employees, or reach a new audience, adding LinkedIn to your marketing strategy is a smart idea.

-First You Need To Optimize Your Profile or Page
+First You Need To Optimize Your LinkedIn Page

 Before you can start making connections and posting articles relevant to your industry or target audience, make sure you create an appealing LinkedIn company page.
 Start with a high-quality profile picture that’s relevant to your brand.
-Not having a photo is an often overlooked mistake, as having an image gives you 21 times more profile views.
+Not having a photo is an often overlooked mistake.
 Company pages can use the brand logo as a profile picture while high-resolution professional headshots are ideal for personal profiles.

 Next, you need to get all your employees on board.
 Have your employees add your company to their personal profiles.
 This automatically turns them into followers and helps your company get noticed on the platform.
 Encourage them to like your company posts and also share your page and posts to their own personal network to generate new followers.
 Employees can play a critical role in broadening your reach and strengthening your network on the platform.
 Connections mean everything on LinkedIn.